roboryantron/UnityEditorJunkie/README.md

 # UnityEditorJunkie
-Unity code that get you that sweet editor scripting fix.
+Unity code that gets you that sweet editor scripting fix.
 Unity did a pretty good job building out a massive editor... but there are a few holes.
 Lets fill them one by one.

 ## SearchableEnum
 Use the SearchableEnumAttribute on an enum to get an improved enum selector popup.
 This has a text search box to filter the list, scrolls like a real scroll list, works with keyboard navigation, and focuses on the current selection when opening.